chrislo27/RhythmHeavenRemixEditor/docs/Themes.md

   }
 }
 ```

+> Note: the `subtitle` field name in entities was changed to `special` starting in v3.3.1.
+Using `subtitle` still works, but `special` is now the correct field name.

 You'll notice that most of these are just RGB hex values.
 The `name`
 is self-explanatory.
 Most of the colours are grouped into sections,